Dr. Edward Peters

 Awards

-Students in tutoring may obtain awards for their awork in any order.
-In recitation either classical or ecclesiastical pronunciation is acceptable but pronunciation must be accurate (not fastidious, of course, but not sloppy or done in fits and starts).
+Learners may obtain special awards for their work.
+With the exception of Republic Grammar Award, which must be obtained first, awards may be sought in any order.
+In recitations must be smooth and accurate (not fastidious, of course, but not sloppy or done in fits and starts).

-Holy Rosary.
+• Holy Rosary.
 Recite without error the Signum crucis, Credo, Pater noster, Ave Maria, Glória Patri, Dómine Jesu, Salve Regina, & Deus cujus, info here.
-Token: blessed rosary.
+Token: blessed rugged rosary.

-Athanasian Creed.
-Parse without notes ten passages as directed from the Quicumque vult. here.
+• Athanasian Creed. here.
+Parse without notes various passages as directed from the Quicumque vult or participate in a guided study session of same.
 Token: laminated image.

 Lucan Canticles.
 Recite without error the Magnificat (Lk I: 46-55), text here; the Benedictus (Lk I: 68-79), text here; and the Nunc dimittis (Lk II: 29-32), text here.
 These can be done in any order.
 Token: Image of St. Luke.

-Ecce liber vivens!
-I describe Noe’s Latin program as a “living textbook”.
-He starts with a classic text, Ørberg's Lingua Latina, a work respected by teachers and students for more than 50 years.
-His recorded presentations on Ørberg are not simply videos of classroom lectures, but rather, are 'reality shows' wherein students actively engage the text under Noe’s direction which itself is given in Latin and English.
-Finally, in office hours via Zoom students can join him and other learners for live interaction, all of which Noe supplements with personal written feedback in the form of homework, quizzes, and tests.
+Noe’s Latin program starts with a classic text, Ørberg's Lingua Latina, a work respected by teachers and learners for more than 50 years.
+Noe's recorded presentations on Ørberg are not simply videos of classroom lectures, but rather, are 'reality shows' wherein participants actively engage the text under Noe’s direction which itself is given in Latin and English.
+Finally, in office hours via Zoom participants can join him and other learners for live interaction, all of which Noe supplements with personal written feedback in the form of homework, quizzes, and tests.

 There are many independent endorsements of Ørberg's Lingua Latina out there but those from Luke Ranieri (Fellow, Ancient Language Institute), here, and Dr. Nancy Llewellyn (Belmont Abbey College), here, seem especially insightful.